chlodowling/J124-Final-Dowling/README.md

 From this dataset above, it is apparent that since 1988, _**Glomerular Disease is the diagnosis that has led to the most organ transplants in Hawaii, causing 544 transplants.**_ Diabetes is the second most disase causing organ transplants.
 Non-Cholestatic Cirrhosis is the third most disease casuing organ transplants.

 ### Question 4: Since 1988, what has been the most common diagnosis, that results in an organ transplant, for each racial or ethnic group in Hawaii?
-1. I created a pivot table, seen on the "Most Common Diagnosis by Race" sheet, in orrder to answer this question.
+1. I created a pivot table, seen on the "PT: Most Common Diagnosis by Race" sheet, in order to answer this question.
 To create the table, I used the data on the "HI Transplant/Ethnicity/Diagnosis" sheet.
 2. For the rows of the pivot table, I input "Race/Ethnicity" and "Diagnosis," both sorted by "MAX of To Date" in descending order.
-For the vlaues, I input "To Date" as this column represents the total number of organ transplants in Hawaii since 1988 until 2023.
+3. For the vlaues, I input "To Date" as this column represents the total number of organ transplants in Hawaii since 1988 until 2023.
 The "To Date" values are summarized by "MAX."
-I applied two filters to this pivot table, the first being to "Diagnosis" where I deselected "any blanks" and "All Diagnoses" as I needed the individual organ transplant breakdowns as a result of each diagnosis, not all of the diagnoses combined.
+4. I then applied two filters to this pivot table, the first being to "Diagnosis" where I deselected "any blanks" and "All Diagnoses" as I needed the individual organ transplant breakdowns as a result of each diagnosis, not all of the diagnoses combined.
 The second filter was applied to "Race/Ethnicity" where I deselected "All Ethnicities" as I needed to look at the individual race/ethnicity breakdowns, not all of the races/etthnicties combined.
-I was then able to analyze this pivot table:
+5. I was then able to analyze this pivot table:

 **IMAGE 1-4**